The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 From gift to proof.

-To use the creative arts to teach business methods, entrepreneurial thinking, and life skills, through hands-on programs, arts-driven experiences, and community service, building resilience in youth after high school and beyond.
+To use the creative arts to teach business methods, entrepreneurial thinking, and life skills through hands on programs, arts based events, and community service.

 01 / Hands-On Programs

-Creator Bound walks young creatives through a complete project cycle, from concept to showcase, in a real production environment.
-Not a simulation.
-Not a classroom.
+Creator Bound walks young creatives through a complete project cycle, tangible skills and direction, from concept to showcase, giving them a new outlook along the way, in a real production environment.

 Culture you can feel.

-Community arts events organized by KAF Foundation — cultural nights, arts gatherings, public programming — that unite people and build belonging.
+Community arts events organized by The KAF Foundation (cultural nights, arts gatherings, public programming) that unite people and build belonging.
 These events run independent of the program cycle.

 03 / Community Service